-Fold a piece of bath tissue, facial tissue (without lotion!,) or paper towel into quarters or eighths.
+Fold a piece of bath tissue, facial tissue (without lotion!) or paper towel into quarters or eighths as shown here.

 You want the resulting folds to be small enough to fit comfortably in your hand and sturdy enough to withstand being rubbed on your paper.

-Lightly stroke it across the drawing.
+Lightly stroke the folder paper across the drawing.
 The paper picks up the wax bloom without damaging the color layers.

 You will see a little bit of color on the paper, but that’s okay.
 The wax and pigment never truly separate, so you can’t avoid lifting a little color.